mne-tools/mne-python/SECURITY.md

 New minor versions of MNE-Python are typically released twice per year.
 Only the most current stable release is officially supported.
-The unreleased, unstable "dev version" is also supported, though users should beware that the API of the dev version
+The unreleased, unstable "dev version" is also supported, though users should beware that the API of the dev version is subject to change without a proper 6-month deprecation cycle.

 | Version | Supported                |
 | ------- | ------------------------ |